chromice/ae/README.md

 ### Query functions

-You can make any query via `\ae\db\query()` function alone, but it's not as convenient as specialized query functions:
+You can make any query just with `\ae\db\query()` function alone, but it's not as convenient as using one of specialized query functions:

 - `\ae\db\select($table[, $columns])` – a <samp>SELECT</samp> query; accepts an array of column names as the second argument; returns a query object that can be used to add more clauses.
 - `\ae\db\insert($table, $data[, ...])` – an <samp>INSERT</samp> query; returns the record as an object; if more than one record is inserted, returns an array of objects.